yunfuliu/pixkit/README.md

 How to use
 ----------
-Install OpenCV before using pixkit, and go <https://github.com/yunfuliu/pixkit/releases> to download pixkit.
+Install OpenCV before using pixkit, and go <[HERE] (http://goo.gl/GHfv9g "pixkit/releases")> to download pixkit.

 pixkit involves two paths:
 - \pixkit-image